SharkSnack/shiren-4/content/system/synthesis-runes.md

 Generally runes make your adventure easier, but some are a double-edged sword<br/>or have an outright negative effect, so some care is needed.

-Unwanted runes can be erased at the Gonchiki Village and Monkey Village blacksmiths.
+Unwanted runes can be erased by the blacksmith in Gonchiki Village or Monkey Village.

 Non-innate runes always have the Lv1 multiplier, regardless of equipment level.